aleshaleksey/fansys23/quick-start.md

 Templates generally give some small bonuses, a few nice features, some of which cannot be gained by other means.
 Some also give your character penalties.
 These can be both a pain and a roleplaying crutch.
 To apply a template:

-1. Red over the template.
+1. Resd over the template.
 2. Apply the creature size to your character, adjust heights and weights within 20% as desired.
 3. Apply stat bonuses and penalties.
 4. Apply movement speed, special senses and type.